crewadd/crew/README.md

 **Humans run the commands.
 AI agents do the work.**

 crew is an orchestration framework for AI agents (Codex, Claude, etc.).
 It provides the structure; agents provide the labor.
-You don't write code—you run `plan` and `execute`, and agents handle everything: planning, coding, testing, fixing.
+You don't write code—you run `plan` and `run`, and agents handle everything: planning, coding, testing, fixing.

 ---